 Time Blocking Solves a Big Problem

-Overwhelm is a big problem for leaders and managers.
+Overwhelm is a big problem for busy people who like to get things done.
 Tell me if this sounds familiar.

 It’s only 8am, and you are already stressed.
 Your face can’t hide the storm raging inside of you.